codethor0/aegis-osint/README.md

 - Node.js 18.0 or higher
 - npm, yarn, or pnpm package manager
 - Git (for cloning the repository)
-- Modern web browser (for web application)
+- Web browser (for web application)

 ### Quick Start